Festivals & Events

 How to Get There

-If taking the train, Heian-jingu is only a 20-minute walk from Kyoto's Higashiyama Station.
+If taking the subway, Heian-jingu is only a 20-minute walk from Kyoto's Higashiyama Station.
 By taxi, it takes about 15 minutes from Kyoto Station to the shrine.
-If you're taking the bus, head to Karasuma Nanajo Bus Stop and catch the bus headed for Kitaoji Bus Terminal.
+If you're taking the bus, catch the bus headed for Kitaoji Bus Terminal.
 Get off at the Higashiyama Nijo Okazaki Koen-guchi stop, a seven-minute walk from the shrine.

-Heian-Jingu hosts this Takigi Noh performance every June 1 and 2
+The Takigi Noh performance is held at Heian-Jingu every June 1 and 2

 You can get a discount if you buy your tickets in advance